sarrgi/Comp313-a1/README.md

 I also found the Tilemaps/Level Creation system to be very interesting and useful.
 All that was required was to create a tile type once.
 Then this tile was able to be mass used on a grid to quickly construct a level.
 I think this feature has a lot of potential and will be very powerful for producing nice looking 2d levels at speed.

+I also found the change control system to be quite interesting, as this was editting the project settings directly rather than just an object in the game.
+This script is one I found online and didn't get enough time to play around with properly as this was done right at the end.
+I aim to in the future implement all control bindings, as well as modify the code to work on multiple buttons more seamlessly as well as handle axis mappings.